plubplub1/lavenderpi/README.md

 Same premium OS-style dashboard, rebuilt as **plain HTML/CSS/JavaScript with zero build tools**.
 No npm, no bundler, no server required.

+There is **no mock/demo data anywhere in this build**.
+The browser talks to your router directly; if it can't be reached, the dashboard shows a connection error instead of a device list.

 ## Run it

 Just open `index.html` in a browser.
 That's it.